 Grace Plumbing supports all manner of Commercial and Residential Renovation projects, both large and small.
 That may include a full rough-in package, fixture supply and installation, general support, and much more.
 In fact, we're happy to work with your choice of industrial or residential plumbing services to make your life easier and your budget more balanced.

 At Grace Plumbing, we're passionate about providing clean water to our customers.
 The water you drink, bathe in, or use on your lawn impacts nearly every aspect of your life.
 Don't settle for subpar water quality.
-We are certified experts in water filtration, and we take pride in being the only fully certified HALO water filtration specialists in the Charleston area.
+We are certified experts in water filtration, and we take pride in being the only fully certified Home Water filtration specialists in the Charleston area.

 Why do so many of our clients refer their friends and family members to our plumbing company in Sullivan's Island, SC?
 We believe that happy team members lead to happy customers and that every call and every customer matters.
-When you reach out to us for routine plumbing services, complex plumbing problems, or whole-home filtration from HALO, you'll be treated to friendly, efficient, and effective service by a team of experienced professionals.
+When you reach out to us for routine plumbing services, complex plumbing problems, or whole-home filtration from Home Water, you'll be treated to friendly, efficient, and effective service by a team of experienced professionals.
 We've tackled thousands of plumbing jobs in South Carolina, and we're fully equipped to help you and your family as well

 Home and business owners searching for "plumber in Charleston" often settle on Grace Plumbing because we provide: